 In general, power devices and systems operating in vacuum or sub-atmospheric pressures are more susceptible to partial discharges, corona, or volume discharges due to the partial vacuum conditions.
 In space power systems, for example, these activities are usually are great concerns and require major design considerations.
 Currently space power systems operate voltages higher than the traditional 28 V. With the availability of high power electronic devices operating at higher switching frequencies, these power systems also operate under frequencies and waveforms quite different from those studied and developed for earthbound power distribution systems.
 Thus, these advancements make the corona and partial discharge problems more important than before.
 This presentation is an overview of systems and components subject non-uniform, high frequency and high fields operated in sub-atmospheric pressures and associated high frequency gaseous breakdown.
 Also reviewed are the breakdown characteristics of gases, such as helium, nitrogen and air, under unipolar repetitively pulsed voltage at frequencies varying from 10 kHz to 240 kHz in partial vacuum.
 Comparison with dc and unipolar kHz frequency sinusoidal fields is also discussed.
 Breakdown voltage as a function of pressure in the range where “Pashce” minimum occurs, along with optical emission characteristics of plasma at breakdown are presented.

 Dr. Kirkici’s research interests are in electrical insulation and high-frequency dielectric breakdown in space and aerospace environments, cold plasmas, repetitive pulsed power, and high voltage engineering.
-She has published numerous journal and conference papers and given invited talks in these related topics over the years (in USA, Turkey, Japan, South Korea, and China).
-Dr. Kirkici is a Senior Member of IEEE, and members of American Physical Society (APS), Sigma Xi Scientific Honor Society, Eta Kappa Nu Electrical Engineering Honor Society, and American Association of University Women (AAUW).
+She has published over 100 peer-reviewed journal and conference articles and given plenary and invited talks in these related topics over the years nationally and internationally (in USA, Turkey, Japan, South Korea, and China).
+Dr. Kirkici is members of IEEE, American Physical Society (APS), Sigma Xi Scientific Honor Society, Eta Kappa Nu Electrical Engineering Honor Society, and American Association of University Women (AAUW).